bioatmosphere/microbiome-climate-gradient/README.md

 ## inputs
--- 5 folders,each for one of the 5 sites:
+- 5 folders for each of the 5 sites:

--- site_information:
+- site_information:

--- bash scripts dealing with data transfer between local and remote machine:
+- bash scripts dealing with data transfer between local and remote machine:

 ## data